FOR IMMEDIATE RELEASE

 If you are a law enforcement agent or prosecutor and want to receive a copy of the White Paper covering the details, email firstname.lastname@example.org or call at (866) 945-2803.

 About Marinus Analytics

 Marinus Analytics is a woman-owned company founded in 2014 out of Carnegie Mellon Robotics.
 We investigate how AI can turn big data online into actionable intelligence.
 We know that it's not just about data: it's about people.
 Behind massive data streams are the individuals who create them.
-Whether it's a dealer behind hundreds of serial numbers, a criminal behind thousands of financial transactions, or a victim behind millions of online ads...we use AI to pinpoint the person in the data.
+Whether it's a dealer posting drugs for sale online, a criminal behind thousands of financial transactions, or a victim behind millions of adult advertisements...we pinpoint the person in the data.
 The AI solutions we deploy help law enforcement, government, and the private sector identify and combat criminal activity.
 Our solutions empower data-driven, people-centric responses in the modern age.